From Plan to Action: How Well Do Agents Follow the Plan?: Standard Plan Compliance and Violation

 \section{Standard Plan Compliance and Violation}

 This section first investigates to what extent \SA with different choices of LLMs follows the standard program repair workflow, i.e., Navigation, Reproduction, Patch, and Validation~(\S\ref{sec:rq1-plan}).
 As an extreme alternative, we remove the entire plan and evaluate how the trajectories change~(\S\ref{sec:rq2-noplan}).
-We analyze 4,000 trajectories, generated by \SA using four different LLMs to repair 500 \swebv instances under two plan settings.